Skip to content

 LeftRight

-A Greek-operated Patriot PAC-3 battery (ELDYSA mission) intercepted two Iranian ballistic missiles targeting Yanbu, Saudi Arabia — the first combat engagement by the ELDYSA mission since its deployment in September 2021.
+A Greek Patriot PAC-3 battery intercepted 2 Iranian ballistic missiles targeting Yanbu, Saudi Arabia, on 19 March — the ELDYSA mission's first combat engagement since September 2021.
 A drone evaded the system and struck the SAMREF refinery, a Saudi Aramco-ExxonMobil joint venture.
-Yanbu is currently the only crude export outlet for Gulf Arab states since the Hormuz closure.

 A joint statement from seven allied nations expressed 'readiness' to help secure the Strait of Hormuz.
 It committed no forces, set no timeline, and named no specific contribution.